Phyllis Seckler: The Temple of the Silver Star

-Prior to her death, Seckler warranted the founding of the Temple of the Silver star as an autonomous continuation of her work.
+Prior to her death, Seckler warranted the founding of the Temple of the Silver Star as an autonomous continuation of her work, which was subsequently founded by Seckler's student David Shoemaker in 2008.

 Works

-Seeking to guide her students to an understanding of the Law of Thelema, especially deeper understanding of oneself and of one's magickal Will, Seckler continually published the bi-annual journal IN THE CONTINUUM which featured her essays on Thelema and initiation, including those from Crowley's Collected Works, as well as instructional articles for the students of the A.:.A.:., illustrations and essays which help to clarify some of Crowley's thoughts and aid in the understanding of Thelemic principles expressed in Liber AL. Printed for nearly 25 years from 1976 through 1996, IN THE CONTINUUM also published rare works by Aleister Crowley which at the time were out of print or hard to find.
+Seeking to guide her students to an understanding of the Law of Thelema, especially deeper understanding of oneself and of one's magickal Will, Seckler continually published the bi-annual journal In The Continuum which featured her essays on Thelema and initiation, including those from Crowley's Collected Works, as well as instructional articles for the students of the A.:.A.:., illustrations and essays which help to clarify some of Crowley's thoughts and aid in the understanding of Thelemic principles expressed in Liber AL. Printed for nearly 25 years from 1976 through 1996, In The Continuum also published rare works by Aleister Crowley which at the time were out of print or hard to find.

 Empowerment of women

 Throughout her life Seckler was an outspoken supporter of feminism and a women's rights campaigner who supported working women.
 She campaigned for the empowerment of women in the Thelemic community with a particular focus on women whose contribution to the Thelemic movement was overlooked.
 Seckler convinced many women to fight for working rights, reproductive rights, and recognition.
 She used her skills as a writer to publicise Thelemic women's cause in her bi-annual journal In The Continuum, aiming to raise awareness on important Thelemic matters such as gender equality, often expressing her criticism of certain Thelemic groups who would only accept those women who had social status and good education.
-During her teaching career, Seckler spent time in poorer parts of Northern California, helping vulnerable gay men and disadvantaged women, including rape victims, who wanted learn about Thelema and Crowley but did not have access to a teacher or the means to purchase the right books.
+During her teaching career, Seckler spent time in poorer parts of Northern California, helping vulnerable gay men and disadvantaged women, including rape victims, who wanted to learn about Thelema and Crowley but did not have access to a teacher or the means to purchase the right books.
 She wished to give opportunities to disadvantaged Thelemites, including those suffering from poverty and illiteracy, inviting them to submit their articles and illustrations for her Thelemic periodical.
-She also wished to make use of the technology of cinema to make Thelema more accessible to a wider audience; after Seckler's death, a newsreel film about women and the occult based on her work was seen by an estimated 10 million people.
+She also wished to make use of the technology of cinema to make Thelema more accessible to a wider audience.